nuwave/lighthouse/docs/master/the-basics/fields.md

 }
 ```

-And will return the following response:
+This query will return the following response:

 ```json
 {